RosterElf Logo

 Delegate acts independently but reports unusual situations

-Example: Standard onboarding tasks
+Example: Standard onboarding tasks with escalation for issues

-Common delegation mistakes
+Common delegation mistakes (and how to avoid them)

 Delegating without clear authority

-Document specific authority and decision-making limits
+Document specific authority and decision-making limits in writing

 No training provided

-Errors, compliance breaches, frustrated delegates
+Errors, compliance breaches, and frustrated delegates who feel set up to fail

 Abdicating rather than delegating

-Maintain regular check-ins and periodic reviews
+Maintain regular check-ins and periodic reviews of delegated work

 Delegating accountability

-Owner still responsible but unaware of issues
+You remain responsible but are unaware of issues as they develop

 Remember: authority vs accountability

 You can delegate authority (the power to make decisions and take action), but you cannot delegate accountability.
-As the business owner or HR manager, you remain ultimately responsible for ensuring HR practices comply with the law, even when tasks are delegated.
-This is why proper training, clear procedures, and ongoing oversight are essential.
+As the business owner or HR manager, you remain ultimately responsible for ensuring HR practices comply with Australian workplace law, even when tasks are delegated.

-Regulatory sources
+Regulatory sources and further reading

-Official resources for HR management:
+Official resources and expert guidance on HR delegation and workforce management:

 Streamline HR delegation